 What is Content Engagement?

-For content and social media marketers, Content Engagement, may be one of the most important ways to know what is working and how to improve your craft.
-Content Engagement measures all engagements with your web or social media content.
-These might include form completions, shares, likes, comments, re-tweets, etc.
+For content and social media marketers, Content Engagement may be one of the most important ways to know what is working and how to improve your craft.
+Content Engagement measures all engagements resulting from content generated in a social media account including shares, likes, comments, and re-tweets.
+These metrics are considered the most important when looking at the effectiveness of your marketing campaigns and overall strategy

 How to calculate Content Engagement